 - Add eggs and vanilla extract and beat until creamy and well-blended.

-- Gradually stir in the flour mixture, either beating on low with the mixer or just stirring in gently by hand.
+- Gradually stir in the flour mixture, either beating it on low with the mixer or stirring it gently by hand.

 - Stir in the chocolate chips.

-- Then cover the bowl of chocolate chip cookie dough and place it in the fridge anywhere from 24 to 36 hours.
+- Then, cover the bowl of chocolate chip cookie dough and place it in the fridge for 24 to 36 hours.

 Line a baking sheet with a silicone mat or parchment paper.

-Option 2: Bake at 325° for 12-15 minutes for slightly thinner, chewy cookies.
-This will result in a paler top but more gooey middle.
+Option 2: This is how the original recipe called for baking these cookies.
+Bake at 325° for 12-15 minutes for slightly thinner, chewy cookies.
+This will result in a paler top but a more gooey middle.

 Let the cookies rest on the cookie sheet for 7 or 8 minutes and then transfer to cooling racks.

-- If your baking powder and/or baking soda is old, your cookies may flatten.
-Baking powder and baking soda should be replaced before it’s a year or so old.
-If older than a year and not kept in an airtight container then the rising properties may have diluted.
+- Baking powder & baking soda: If your baking powder and/or baking soda is old, your cookies may flatten.
+Baking powder and baking soda should be replaced at least annually.

 Join Southern Food and Fun Community group